Nigeria's Got Talent

-Hosted by Andre blaze former presenter on Nigeria's Got Talent's fore-runner The Peak Talent Show, the judges are actress Kate Henshaw, comedian Yibo Koko, and radio presenter Dan Foster, who had previously held a similar position on Idols West Africa.
+Hosted by Andre Blaze former presenter on Nigeria's Got Talent's fore-runner The Peak Talent Show, the judges are actress Kate Henshaw, comedian Yibo Koko, and radio presenter Dan Foster, who had previously held a similar position on Idols West Africa.

 The current champions are dancing duo Robots for Christ.

 Format

 The auditions take place in front of the judges and a live audience in different Nigerian cities.
-As the contestant performs, each judge may show their disapproval by pressing a buzzer which lights a red 'X' near above the stage.
+As the contestant performs, each judge may show their disapproval by pressing a buzzer that lights a red 'X' near above the stage.
 If all three buzzers are pressed, the act ends immediately.
 To advance to the second round, auditionees must receive at least two 'yes's' or the competition ends for them.
-After the auditions the judges have to whittle successful acts down to fifty, and all performers are called back to discover if they have progressed to the next round.
+After the auditions, the judges have to whittle successful acts down to fifty, and all performers are called back to discover if they have progressed to the next round.